 - Payment Methods: Credit Card, PayPal, Check, Money Order, Checking Account

-- Hidden Fees and Clauses: None.
-Yay! 🙂
+- Hidden Fees and Clauses: No major ones.

-- Control Panel and Dashboard Experience: Custom Dreamhost control panel.
-This can be a bit difficult to use, blah.
-But who knows, maybe you’ll like it?
+- Control Panel and Dashboard: Custom DreamHost control panel which can be a bit difficult to use.

 - Installation of Apps and CMSs (WordPress, Joomla, etc.): One-click installer for WordPress and other apps/CMSs.